Scotiabank’s Supplier Code of Conduct

 Gifts and Entertainment

-The nature of gifts or entertainment provided by any existing or potential Supplier must not, by their quality, quantity or timing, be provided to Scotiabank or its personnel in an attempt to gain advantage or preferential treatment with Scotiabank or with the intent to influence Scotiabank’s procurement or business activities involving the Supplier.
+The nature of gifts or entertainment provided by any existing or potential Supplier must not, by their quality, quantity or timing, be provided to Scotiabank or its personnel in an attempt to gain advantage or preferential treatment or with the intent to influence Scotiabank’s procurement or business activities involving the Supplier.
 Any gift or entertainment offered must comply with the rules established in the Scotiabank Code of Conduct, be of modest value, infrequent, reasonable in scope, legal and consistent with generally understood ethical standards.

 Anti-Bribery and Anti-Corruption

 Suppliers must not assign all or part of a contract to a subcontractor without Scotiabank’s written consent.
-If approved, Suppliers must ensure that the subcontracting arrangement complies with their contractual obligations with Scotiabank and the Supplier Code.
+If approved, Suppliers must ensure that the subcontracting arrangement complies with their contractual obligations with Scotiabank and this Supplier Code.

-Suppliers may, by virtue of their dealings with Scotiabank, come into contact with material non-public information ("Inside Information") concerning Scotiabank, its affiliates, associated corporations or their customers.
+Suppliers may, by virtue of their dealings with Scotiabank, come in contact with material non-public information ("Inside Information") concerning Scotiabank, its affiliates, associated corporations or their customers.
 Suppliers must comply with legal and other restrictions with respect to trading in the securities of Scotiabank and other publicly traded companies.
 Suppliers and their personnel may not purchase or sell, whether themselves or whether on behalf of another party, securities issued by Scotiabank or any other publicly traded company while in the possession of Inside Information concerning the issuer.
 Securities include but are not limited to the following: common and preferred shares, debentures, notes, bonds, warrants, share purchase rights and options.
 Suppliers must have appropriate policies and procedures in place to comply with applicable laws and regulatory requirements regarding the management of Inside Information (such as information barriers or “ethical walls”) and must prevent inappropriate access or disclosure of Inside Information.

-Suppliers must not make any public statements (whether on company websites or via social media or otherwise), issue any media releases or distribute any marketing materials referencing Scotiabank, or Scotiabank trademarks or logos, unless Scotiabank has approved each proposed use in advance or such use is expressly permitted in an existing agreement with Scotiabank.
+Suppliers must not make any public statements (whether on company websites, via social media or otherwise), issue any media releases or distribute any marketing materials referencing Scotiabank, or Scotiabank trademarks or logos, unless Scotiabank has approved each proposed use in advance or such use is expressly permitted in an existing agreement with Scotiabank.

 Ethical Business & Employment Practices

-Scotiabank is committed to respecting human rights, and maintains an approach that is consistent with the framework established by the United Nations Guiding Principles on Business and Human Rights.
+Scotiabank is committed to respecting human rights and maintains an approach that is consistent with the framework established by the United Nations Guiding Principles on Business and Human Rights.
 This approach is set out in Scotiabank’s Global Human Rights Statement.
 Scotiabank requires its Suppliers to conduct business and maintain policies and practices that are also consistent with these values.
 Harassment, discrimination, violence and other illegal and inappropriate behaviour must not be tolerated by Suppliers.

 - No Forced Labour - Suppliers must not use any forced, involuntary, compulsory or indentured labour in any of its business activities or operations.
-Suppliers must comply with applicable modern slavery, forced labour and human trafficking laws and must not engage in practices associated with forced labour, including the withholding of wages, retention of identity documents or restriction of an individual’s movement.
+Suppliers must comply with applicable modern slavery, forced labour and human trafficking laws and must not engage in practices associated with forced labour, withholding of wages, retention of identity documents or restriction of an individual’s movement.

 - No Child Labour - Suppliers must not employ any individual under the legal age of employment in the jurisdiction in which it operates or conducts business.
 Suppliers must operate in compliance with local laws and abide by the core International Labour Organization (“ILO”) standards regarding child labour, such as ILO Convention No. 182 on the worst forms of child labour.